MicrosoftDocs/Teams-Auto-Attendant-and-Call-Queue-Backup-and-Bulk-Provisioning-Tools/Auto Attendant/README.md

 ### BulkAAsPreparation.ps1

 - Can only retrieve holiday schedules that are assigned to an Auto Attendant
-  - This is a system limitation and will not be addressed

 ### BulkAAsProvisioning.ps1

 - It is not possible to self-reference a Resource Account or Auto Autoattendant created in the spreadsheet
 - It is not possible to assign multiple resource accounts to an Auto Attendant
+- Special characters in text prompts may cause errors

 ### BulkAAs spreadsheet

+- It is possible to self-reference an Auto Attendant created in the spreadsheet however this will cause a failure when the BulkAAsProvisioning.ps1 script is run
-- Dial Scope should be a Config-Base item however it is shown on Config-BusinessHoursMenu, Config-AfterHoursMenu and, Config-HolidaysMenu.
+- Dial Scope is only honoured on the Config-BusinessHoursMenu tab.
-  - Config-BusinessHoursMenu is the only configuration that will be provisioned.
 Configuration on other tabs will be ignored
-  - A future version will move this to Config-Base

 - It is highly likely there are some conditional formatting errors.
 Please report these so they can be addressed.

 ## Roadmap

 ### BulkAAsPreparation.ps1

-- Update to support MicrosoftTeams 6.9.0
-- Remove use of temporary spreadsheets
-- Add counters to items in verbose mode
-- Stop processing when an invalid parameter is passed
 - Suppress CQ warnings
+- Get all holiday sets
 - Download Auto Attendant configurations

 ### BulkAAsProvisioning.ps1

+- Support text prompts with special characters
+- Support dial-by-name/number properly
+- Remove duplicate holiday sets
 - Self-reference an Auto Attendant created in the spreadsheet
 - Self-reference a Resource Account created in the spreadsheet
+- Do not load Graph library if licensing resource accounts is disabled

 ### BulkAAs spreadsheet

-- Move Dial Scope to the Config-Base tab
+- Support dial-by-name/number properly
+- Detect/alert on same voice command being used for different menu options